ThreatLockerIvan/ZTW24/Rubber-Ducky-Advanced/README.md

 ![](../Assets/Advance_ducky/Screenshot_2024-02-06_143100.png)

-## Note
+> It reminded to have the C2 listener on a cloud machine, so you don't have to worry about network problems.\

-It reminded to have the C2 listener on a cloud machine, so you don't have to worry about network problems.
+> The computers must be on the same network.
+Or host the listener on the cloud.

 # What Happen When We Ran The Basic Payload.